 I had no choice but to switch to deodorant and not wear antiperspirants.

-During college my lymph nodes in my armpits started to swell and it was very painful.
+During college, the lymph nodes in my armpits started to swell to golf ball size, which was very painful.
 I went to a few doctors, but finally it was the school nurse who told me to stop using antiperspirants and switch to deodorant because of the aluminum zirconium found in antiperspirants.
 Sure enough, days after switching, my painful lymph nodes began shrinking back to normal.
 Just think what continual daily application of anti-antiperspirants is doing to the body!

-When considering which essential oils to add to your homemade deodorant, take into account that some essential oils are astringents (help close pores = less sweat) like sage, others kill bacteria like Tea Tree, and others are calming and focusing like ylang ylang, lavender, or peppermint.
+When considering which essential oils to add to your homemade deodorant, take into account that some essential oils are astringents (They help close pores = less sweat) like sage.

-You can definitely use a combination of these, just make sure you are not sensitive to them first.
+You can definitely use a combination of these.
+Just make sure that you are not sensitive to them first.
 You don’t want a rash there (ouch).
 Test essential oils on your wrist with one drop and wait to see if you react.
 Click here to learn more about essential oil safety.

 Homemade Deodorant Recipe

 I had an empty deodorant container and I poured it there and put it in the fridge until it set up.
-You can also buy them HERE and then refill them each time they are empty or use a mason jar.
+Like I said, you can buy them here and then refill them each time they are empty or use a mason jar.

 - Melt coconut oil in a small sauce pan.
 Remove from heat.5 tablespoons coconut oil